NuevoFoundation/workshops/content/english/pygame-pong/using-repl-it.md

 Today, we will be using Replit to build the Pong game.

-If you would like a recap on how to use Replit, check out our Python basics [tutorial](https://workshops.nuevofoundation.org/python-basics/repl-it/)
+If you would like a recap on how to use Replit, check out our <a href="https://workshops.nuevofoundation.org/python-basics/repl-it/" target="_blank">Python basics tutorial</a>.

 Now, let's go through some of the code that has been provided to you in the `main.py` file.